ollls/quartz-h2/README.md

 How to run h2spec:

-1. Start server with "sbtIO/run"<br>
+1. Start server with "sbt IO/run"<br>
 2. ./h2spec http2 -h localhost -p 8443 -t -k<br>

 You should get:<br>